ddengster/blender_tools_and_refresher/fbx_to_blender/fbx_to_blender.md

 - Assumes that FBX animations are seperated, and there is one skinned model without animations.
 According to animations have the format <Model Name>@<Animation Name>.FBX

 - Import the FBX with only the mesh and armature.
-You will note

 - Import the FBX that has your desired animation. (usually this is <Model Name>@<Animation Name>.FBX).
 Note that the new nodes/armature/mesh will be postfixed with '.00X'

+- Select and delete all **.00X** nodes/armature/mesh that were imported.

 - Setup your UI.
 Right click, select **Horizontal Split** and change it to **Dope Sheet**.
 Then switch the dropdown next to it from **Dope Sheet** to **Action Editor**